Leif Rydell

 Me and Nick leaving for next great lodge, Rio Blanco.

 Rio Blanco natural reserve is just outside the town of Manizales.
 The lodge itself is located at around 2500 meters and you walk up to 2800 during your visit.
 This lodge is famous for having 5 differnt Ant-pittas coming out for worms at special feeding stations.
 It's quite a spectacle as the guides call them by their given names and they have adapted to special times during the day when worm are served.
 We managed to see 4 of them during our stay which feels good as rain had made snails coming up from the mud and giving no actual reason to go extra for worms.
-Hera you can see Bicolored Antpitta, Slaty-crowned Antpitta, Chestnut-crowned Antpitta and finally the rarest, the Brown-banded Antpitta.
+Hera you can see Bicolored Antpitta, Chestnut-crowned Antpitta, Slaty-crowned Antpitta, and finally the rarest, the Brown-banded Antpitta.

 Close to these feeders you well most likely encounter some other birds showing interest for the food.
 This male Green and Black Fruiteater came out many times as did the Gray-browed Brushfinch.